International Schools Learning

 - Building an understanding of the British Values by learning about the diversity of multicultural Britain through trips and links with other schools.

-Please see the attached newsletter for details.
+Please see the letter for parents for more information.